45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 skyline view of New York City

-Looking for a free NYC activity that can be fun with the kids?
-The Queens County Farm has been in operation for 325 years and is a National Register of Historic Places.
-The farm stretches for 47 acres and offers a lot of educational programs throughout the year, along with additional fun seasonal events (especially during the fall).
+The Queens County Farm has been in operation for 325 years and is included in the National Register of Historic Places.
+The farm stretches for 47 acres and offers a lot of educational programs throughout the year, along with additional fun seasonal events (especially during the fall), so it’s great for kids.

 The farm usually does a lot of fun activities during the different seasons.
 A crowd favorite is visiting the Queens County Farm in the fall.
 They often have hayrides, photo props, and a corn maze.
 Additionally, the Queens County Farm Museum is a New York City Landmark.